LeonardoNatale/leonardonatale.github.io/content/bio.md

 My brewing equipment of choice is the [La Pavoni Europiccola](https://www.lapavoni.com/it/prodotti/linea-domestica/europiccola-lusso) paired with the
 [Eureka Mignon Specialità](https://www.eureka.co.it/en/catalogo/prodotti/macinacaff%C3%A8+on+demand/1/20.aspx) grinder.

 Basketball 🏀 is another favorite pastime.
-Having played in the 4th and 5th national divisions in Italy, I recently joined a a small club in Paris.
+Having played in the 4th and 5th national divisions in Italy, I recently joined a small club in Paris.